 7 Benefits Of A Capsule Wardrobe

-(If you’re interested in the full breakdown of creating a capsule wardrobe and stretching 12 pieces of clothing into 70+ outfits you can get started with my mini-workshop, The Capsule Project, and start planning your own with the included workbook!).
+(If you’re interested in the full breakdown of creating a capsule wardrobe and stretching 12 pieces of clothing into 70+ outfits, you can start with my mini-workshop, The Capsule Project, and start planning your own with the included workbook!).

-There are obviously tons of ways to go about inventing a capsule wardrobe for yourself, determining your iconic style, and refining your color palette.
+There are obviously tons of ways to invent a capsule wardrobe for yourself, determine your iconic style, and refine your color palette.
 Mine is what you might consider an extremely low-maintenance capsule.
-Are my clothes versatile and interchangeable- yes!
-But only because everything goes with jeans ;).
+Are my clothes versatile and interchangeable?
+Yes!
+But only because everything goes with jeans.

 While my wardrobe isn’t an expression of a modern-day fashionista, I think that it might be a helpful glance for those who, like me, are cool with basic comfort and simplicity.
 So, yes, you can absolutely have a small, interchangeable, season-withstanding, simple wardrobe that feels good to you.
 The goal is to cash in on the benefits of having fewer and more versatile clothes, and there are many.